-Our philosophy is centered on looking at the family as a system.
+Our philosophy is centered on looking at the family as a system, using LDS based principles to families find peace and strength over addiction.
 If the family system does not change and the family members do not do their recovery work, the same dysfunctional styles of communication and interaction pose a threat to the sobriety of all members of the family.

 The Family Retreat experience will address several topics that include but are not limited to the 12 Steps,Codependency, Shame, Character Defects, journaling, Bibliotherapy and Spirituality.

 There is no additional cost for family members to participate in our Family Program.

 Families can make a difference by seeking help – not just for the alcoholic/addict – but for the entire family system.

 Client is on restriction from phone calls and visits for the first 7 to 10 days of the treatment & orientation process.